Messi era begins as PSG beats Reims; Mbappe scores 2

-PARIS (AP) — The Lionel Messi era has begun at Paris Saint-Germain.
+The Lionel Messi era has begun at Paris Saint-Germain, without a goal for the Argentine superstar but plenty of adulation and fanfare.

 Messi made his debut for PSG on Sunday after coming off the bench midway through the second half in a 2-0 win at Reims in the French league.